CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 This tutorial will walk through using the Orquestra Quantum Engine to use Quantum Approximate Optimization Algorithm to solve MaxCut problem and use different optimizers to solve it.

-In addition to that we'll cover some advanced workflow features (e.g. recursive tasks) and using Orquestra interfaces.
+In addition to that we'll cover some advanced workflow features (e.g. recursive steps) and using Orquestra interfaces.

 ## Quantum Approximate Optimization Algorithm
 Quantum Approximate Optimization Algorithm (QAOA) is a variational quantum algorithm which allows to solve combinatorial optimization problems.
 We'll make a very high-level overview of only those parts of QAOA that we need for this tutorial.
 If you're interested in a more detailed description of QAOA you can read either [the original paper](https://arxiv.org/abs/1411.4028) or [this article](https://www.mustythoughts.com/Quantum-Approximate-Optimization-Algorithm-Explained.html).